Bruna-Andelieri/FungiFantasy/README.md

 - Click on this button and choose your clone method from HTTPS, SSH, or GitHub CLI, copy the URL to your clipboard by clicking the 'Copy' button.
 - Open your Git Bash Terminal.
 - Change the current working directory to the location you want the cloned directory to be made.
-- Type git clone and paste in the copied URL from step above.
+- Type git clone and paste in the copied URL from the step above.
 - Press 'Enter' for the local clone to be created.
 - Use the **pip3 install -r requirements.txt** command to install the dependencies and libraries needed for Fungi Fantasy.
 - Set up your env.py file and gather the PostgreSQL URL from ElephantSQL, if applicable, and add your SECRET_KEY and STRIPE/AWS keys if using these services.